Glossary of key terms used with scholarships

-Degrees awarded in recognition of a substantial body of original academic research that is (at least in principle) publishable in a peer-refereed academic journal and that is typically submitted for examination as a single thesis or dissertation (e.g., PhD, DPhil, DA, EdD, DSocSci, DMA).
-Research doctoral degrees at UC are PhD, DMA, and EdD.
+Degrees awarded in recognition of a substantial body of original academic research that is (at least in principle) publishable in a peer-refereed academic journal and that is typically submitted for examination as a single thesis (e.g., PhD), or in combination with coursework/practicum (e.g., named doctorates, such as the DMA, EdD, and DHSc etc.).

 Expenses directly related to the conduct (and possibly the promulgation) of research, including equipment or consumables that are needed for (or would enhance) the research, costs of travel and accommodation for field work or to use specialised equipment or facilities, and costs associated with attendance at conferences and workshops.

 Academic engagement in accordance with the responsibilities and expectations described in the UC Student Code of Conduct.